ruthmoog/CV/README.md

 **Agile practises: scrum, kanban**

 I was struggling to limit my side-projects and was frustrated that as a result I wasn't delivering as quickly as I wanted.
 I used the opportunity to learn Kanban, by reading up and watching a talk by Eric Brechner, then, I used personal Kanban to manage my side-projects with `Trello`.
 Kaban helped me focus, work with clear deliverables, and lessen the cognitive load by reframing a long list of incomplete tasks as backlog.
 At Makers, I worked with in teams using Kanban ([Seagull BnB](https://github.com/ruthmoog/Seagull-BnB/commits?author=ruthmoog)) and Scrum ([Acebook](https://github.com/bengscott2/acebook-livewire/commits?author=ruthmoog)) where I got to lead `retros`, `stand-ups`, and `sprint-planning`.
-I estimated story points and tracked our velocity.
+I estimated story points and tracked our `velocity`.

 **Enthusiastic collaborator: XP values, team work, & pair programming**